CoinPayments API Documentation

 }

 The indication of the cryptocurrency id will trigger creation of the invoice together with payment and HotWallet (address for buyer).
+In the createInvoice response the merchant will receive a link to the CoinPayments checkout app:

 1. After that merchant can check the status of the payment with the help of getPaymentStatus endpoint that includes: